lukeai-tan/Eyes-Over-Heaven/README.md

 # Eyes Over Heaven - Visual Sorting Algorithm

 ## Description
 I designed a visualiser that offers 5 sorting algorithms for visualisation.
+I took inspiration for the name "Eyes Over Heaven" from JoJo's Bizarre Adventure's "Made In Heaven" because it depicts rapid time acceleration, similar to how this program visualises sorting.

 ## Sorting Algorithms
 ### Insertion Sort